-A-B is a longtime designer and manufacturer of high-quality custom patches.
+A-B is a longtime designer and manufacturer of emblems

-Please take advantage of our many years of experience by using Design Tips from A-B Emblem to create your successful custom embroidered patches.
+Please take advantage of our many years of experience by using Design Tips from A-B Emblem to create your custom embroidered patch.

 Every Stitch Counts!
 We can help you create the perfect patch by using the design tips provided below.
 A-B Emblem guarantees customer satisfaction with every purchase.
 Our goal is to make sure you receive the best custom emblem possible.